Southern Ground Pounders Vintage Racing Club

 10. It is recommended that all drive shafts and lead be painted white.

 11. Hoods and trunk lids must be securely fastened down.

 V. General Car Rules (All Divisions) - Cars must be American-made style race cars of vintage age from 1929 to 1975 that raced up until the early 1980s.
 The roof and all quarter panels of all bodies must be original appearing per the year of manufacture for both classes.
 The modified division will include, but not be limited to, Coupes, Coaches, Pintos, Gremlins and Vegas that would have been allowed in this time frame.
 Cars can be actual race cars that have been restored or accurate reproductions of cars that raced during this time period.
-No trucks or station wagons allowed.
 Fiberglass bodies that are true reproductions will be allowed.
+A vintage style truck will now be allowed with BOD approval.
 All cars must be dedicated to vintage racing and all cars will be subject to approval by the board of directors for the SGPRC.